formicidae-tracker/libarke/specs/specs.md

 |        0x01-0x29 | Reserved for Future Use                 | n.a     | n.a                           |
 |             0x00 | Reserved for broadcast                  | all     | n.a.                          |

-Any of this messages can be sent using low (0b10) and high (0b01) priority.
+Any of these messages can be sent using low (0b10) or high (0b01) priority.

-This gives the following class ID for the FORT node currently defined :
+The following table lists the class IDs for the FORT nodes currently defined:

 | Node Name | Device Class ID |
 |----------:|:----------------|